matthew-j-welte/microm/README.md

-# micro-manage (microm)
+# microm (Microservice Manager)

-General purpose dev tool to be used with an expanding number of frontend/backend languages
+General purpose dev tool to be used with an expanding number of frontend/backend languages when developing microservices